In Partnership with

-CET and Dickinson College first joined forces in March 2019.
-A leader in global education, Dickinson first became the school of record and credit-granting institution for CET’s pre-college programs.
-But we quickly realized that the partnership could extend beyond granting credit.
-CET now operates pre-college programs at Dickinson study abroad centers in France and Spain.
-And Dickinson offers a four-year tuition scholarships to one CET pre-college alumnus every year.
+In March 2019, our partnership with Dickinson College grew beyond college programs to include younger students.
+A leader in global education, Dickinson first became the school of record and credit-granting institution for CET’s pre-college programs—but we quickly realized that the partnership could extend beyond granting credit.
+CET now operates pre-college programs at Dickinson study abroad centers in France and Spain, and in 2020, we collaborated to develop the Introduction to Global Perspectives core course for our summer programs.
+This course specifically focuses on themes in which Dickinson is a recognized educational leader.
+Dickinson also offers a four-year tuition scholarship to one CET pre-college alumnus every year.

 Global Leaders Scholarship